Amir-Rastkhadiv/easy-trip/README.md

 ### Content

-- In creating the README table of contents, (Amir-Rastkhadiv/fun-gym)[https://github.com/Amir-Rastkhadiv/fun-gym] was very helpful.
+- In creating the README table of contents, [Amir-Rastkhadiv/fun-gym](https://github.com/Amir-Rastkhadiv/fun-gym) was very helpful.

+-  [Ozchen's website](https://ozchen.com/5-planes-content-strategy/) and modified it for the UX design section.

+- I started with the [Code Institute](https://codeinstitute.net/blog/what-is-an-api/) website to understand API quickly and effectively.

 -   All content was written by the developer.